gosquared/redis-clustr/README.md

 ### Slot reallocation

-Supported - when a response is given with a `MOVED` error, we will immediately re-issue the command on the other server and run another `cluster slots` to get the new slot allocations. `ASK` redirection is currently ignored.
+Supported - when a response is given with a `MOVED` error, we will immediately re-issue the command on the other server and run another `cluster slots` to get the new slot allocations. `ASK` redirection is also supported - we wil re-issue the command without updating the slots.

 ### Multi / Exec